 Although this decision was made two years ago, it was based on incomplete information.
 In 2021, a supplemental data package was submitted to the Pest Management Regulatory Agency (PMRA)-and the same was submitted to the United States' regulators and approved.
+We expected a decision from Alberta canola has continued their behind-the-scenes work to elevate grower concerns at the local, provincial, and national levels.

-We expected a decision from the PMRA at the start of 2023.
-However, in the fall of 2022. we found out the data would not be fully reviewed, and the ban would proceed as per the 2021 decision.
+the PMRA at the start of 2023.
+However, in the fall of 2022, we found out the data would not be fully reviewed, and the ban would proceed as per the 2021 decision.